Actify

 Event day

-Follow the Outside-In Method: start with 20 minutes of unstructured exploration (let people wander, take photos, chat).
-Then launch the main activity (cooking challenge, orienteering, etc.) for 45-60 minutes.
-End with a 15-minute standing circle debrief.
-Do NOT run activities back-to-back with no breathing room — the informal moments between activities are where the real bonding happens.
+Follow the Outside-In Method: 20 minutes of unstructured exploration (let people wander, take photos, chat), then the main activity for 45-60 minutes, then a 15-minute standing debrief.
+For large groups (30+), split into teams of 6-8 for the challenge phase — station rotations every 20 minutes keep things intimate while accommodating headcount.
+Don't run activities back-to-back with no breathing room — the informal moments between are where real bonding happens.

 Assign one person as photographer.
 Candid photos posted the next day extend the emotional afterglow of the event by 3-5 days.